Factors to Consider When Making Important Decisions

 8. Emotional and Psychological Impact

 Decisions often have emotional consequences that shouldn't be overlooked.
 Consider how your choice will affect your mental health, stress levels, and overall well-being.
-Will this decision bring you peace of mind or create anxiety?
+Worth adding: will this decision bring you peace of mind or create anxiety?
 How will it impact your relationships and social connections?
-Sometimes the most logical choice on paper might not be the best for your emotional health.
+Sometimes the most logical choice on paper might not be the best for your emotional health But it adds up..

 9. Flexibility and Adaptability